Articles

 The act of a majority of the Voting Members present at a duly called meeting of the Voting Members at which a quorum is present shall be the act of the Voting Membership, except as otherwise provided by law, by APIC’s Articles of Incorporation, by APIC’s Bylaws, by APIC’s policies, or by these Bylaws.
 Voting Members shall be permitted to vote by proxy, provided that the proxy is executed by the Voting Member or the Voting Member’s representative not more than six (6) months before the scheduled meeting.
 Proxies shall become invalid following the meeting for which they are executed.

 Section 6.
-Action without Meeting
+Action Without Meeting

 Any action required to be taken at a meeting of the Voting Members or any action which may be taken at a meeting of the Voting Members may be taken without a meeting if a consent in writing, setting forth the action so taken, is signed by all of the members entitled to vote with respect to the subject matter thereof.

-OFFICERS
+ARTICLE VI: OFFICERS

 Section 1.
 Composition